effektif/user-docs/docs/integration/connectors.rst

 Token authentication
 ^^^^^^^^^^^^^^^^^^^^

-Similar to an API key, you can choose a password (token) that Signavio Workflow will include in a request header field or URL query string, for every request it sends to the connector endpoints.
+Similar to an API key, you can choose a password (token) that Workflow Accelerator will include in a request header field or URL query string, for every request it sends to the connector endpoints.
 In the connector configuration, you can choose between a request header field or a URL query string parameter, and specify the header or parameter name.

 .. warning:: Token authentication sends an unencrypted password over the network, so you should only allow access to private connectors via HTTPS.